quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/April/week1.md

 - 5:30  PM: When a woodwork is rotated in the layout planner and then `_loadWoodworkSide()` is called in js/Walkin.js.
 This will use the angle from comp.orientation and pass it to rotateY(ww, comp.orientation).
 The rotateY function is in SceneUtils in helpers.js.
 This function will create a new rotation Matrix and will multiply it to the woodwork's matrix.
 Now this rotation is with respect to the woodwork, I tried some solutions from the internet to make the rotation absolute to the scene, but couldn't fix this!
 - 7:00  PM: How to fix this????
 - 8:30  PM: Submitted **PR 605**. **Fixed:** Shift Pointer is not working correctly for woodwork furnishings in some cases.
+- 9:00  PM: onClick is updating the `moveby` coordinates if it is a woodwork furnishing object.
+Updated **PR 605**.